Last updated April 2025

 Medical Alert Devices

-Medical Bill Gotchas
+Medical Bill Errors

 Medical Tests and Procedures

-No, not all of them.
-But it’s clear that doctors too often prescribe—sometimes at patients’ requests—unnecessary treatments.
-The Congressional Budget Office recently estimated that up to 30 percent of the costs of medical care delivered in the U.S.—more than $250 billion—pays for unnecessary tests, procedures, doctor visits, hospital stays, and other services that may not actually improve patient health—and in some cases increase the risk of further harm.
+Estimates vary, but many studies of medical care delivered in the U.S. conclude that between $250 billion and more than $1 trillion is wasted to pay for unnecessary tests, procedures, doctor visits, hospital stays, and other services that may not actually improve patient health—and in some cases increase the risk of further harm.

 Membership Fees